Daily routine · 20–25 min of video

 Berlin Conference, motives (God/Gold/Glory), legacy of artificial borders.

-Opium Wars, Taiping, Boxer Rebellion — chain of causation Regents loves.
+Opium Wars, Treaty of Nanjing, Boxer Rebellion — the chain Regents loves.

 10.5